Questions, Answers, and Resources for Prospective Students

 94% of our graduates are employed in the geosciences.
 Click here to find out about the specific jobs available to our graduates, and examples of where our graduates are currently working.

 Every year in the spring semester we have an industry Q&A panel with recent alumni who went straight from Appalachian into government or industry positions.
 They can help answer questions about the types of jobs available, how to apply for these jobs, what coursework they will need for these jobs, etc.

 Where do AGES students go to graduate school?

 Our students typically receive full tuition waivers and stipends to attend graduate programs, so paying for graduate school is not a problem.
-Some of our recent graduates have received MS or PhD degrees at Scripps Institute of Oceanography, Brown University, the University of Chicago, the University of Maryland, the University of Wisconsin, the University of Oregon, the University of Kansas, Texas A & M, the University of Utah, Clemson University, NC State University, Virginia Tech, and many, many more.
+Some of our recent graduates have gone to recieve MS or PhD degrees at Scripps Institute of Oceanography, Brown University, Cornell University, the University of Chicago, the University of Maryland, the University of Wisconsin, the University of Oregon, the University of Kansas, Texas A & M, the University of Utah, Clemson University, NC State University, Virginia Tech, and many, many more.

 Every year in the fall semester we have a graduate school Q&A session to provide information about the application process, requirements, funding mechanisms, how to contact potential advisors, etc.

 What are the opportunities for undergraduate research and outreach?